influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 ### Enable authentication

-By default, authentication is disabled, all credentials are silently ignored, and all users have all privileges.
+Authentication is disabled in InfluxDB and InfluxDB Enterprise. all credentials are silently ignored, and all users have all privileges.
 To enable authentication in a cluster, do the following:

 1. **Create at least one [admin user](#admin-users)**.